apache/polaris/README.md

 - `polaris-eclipselink` - The Eclipselink implementation of the MetaStoreManager interface

 ## API Docs
-- API docs are hosted via Github Pages at https://polaris.io.
+- API docs are hosted at https://polaris.io.
 All updates to the main branch update the hosted docs.
 - The Polaris management API docs are found [here](https://polaris.io/index.html#tag/polaris-management-service_other)
 - The Apache Iceberg REST API docs are found [here](https://polaris.io/index.html#tag/Configuration-API)